 Since completing the coordination of a European Union project (FADIO) on the behavior of fish at drifting FADs in 2006, Dr. Dagorn has been the coordinator of a major EU funded project (MADE) dealing with the mitigation of adverse ecological impacts of open ocean fisheries (tuna purse seiners and longliners) in the Indian ocean, Atlantic ocean, and the Mediterranean Sea.

-Dr. John Hampton Oceanic Fisheries Programme, The Pacific Community
+Dr. John Hampton Fisheries Aquaculture and Marine Ecosystems (FAME) Division, The Pacific Community (SPC)

 Dr. Andrew Rosenberg Union of Concerned Scientists